lunardao/dao/README.md

 Builders and teams in our ecosystem of privacy oriented projects are often public, using known pseudonyms, and are recognized in crypto communities.
 In [*'Why anon'*](https://lunardao.net/why-anon.html) we explained why anonymity and privacy are not only important for lunarpunk movement, but also the only choice for the [Stewards](https://wiki.lunardao.net/governance.html#stewards) (core team/ founders) of LunarDAO.

 To build trust, and decentralize, the DAO is collborating with six Sentinels who are not core-members.
-They are:
+The Sentinels are:

 1. [Mario Havel](https://twitter.com/TMIYChao); [Bordel hackerspace](https://bordel.paralelnipolis.cz/#/), [Paralelní polis](https://www.paralelnipolis.cz/en/o-nas/).